 A lot of companies right now are openly expressing solidarity with the Asian American community as we combat a tide of hate?
 How can we as a community turn a negative situation into a positive by creating more opportunities for advancement in the corporate world.

-Although we don’t have empirical data tracking the perpetrators of these hate crimes, it does appear that most of them are random attacks conducted by non-Asian Americans against Asian Americans in public places such as streets, stores and other public venues.
+Although we lack empirical data tracking the perpetrators of these hate crimes, it does appear that most of them are random attacks.
+They are non-Asian Americans attacking in public places such as streets, stores and other public venues.

 I don’t see reports of violence against Asian Americans in the workplace by co-workers in mass.
 That being said, in the immortal words of the Italian Renaissance writer Niccolo Machiavelli, “Never waste the opportunity offered by a good crisis.”

-Use it to shine a light on Asian Americans in your workplace and the contributions you and others have made to achieving your company goals.
-Oftentimes I have found that Asian Americans can be overlooked in the workplace but with the renewed focus on the social challenges of Asian Americans, now is the time to use the spotlight.
+Use it to shine a light on Asian Americans in your workplace.
+Highlight the contributions you and others have made to achieving your company goals.
+Oftentimes I have found that Asian Americans can be overlooked in the workplace.
+But with the renewed focus on the social challenges of Asian Americans, now is the time to use the spotlight.

-Take on new projects at work that can help educate others on Asian American interests and dispel some of the biases like the Model Minority Myth.
+Take on new projects at work that can help educate others on Asian American interests.
+Dispel some of the biases like the Model Minority Myth.
 Perhaps even demonstrate some of your leadership capabilities by organizing fundraising events, neighborhood watches, and race seminars.
-I’m a firm believer in doing well by doing good and making sure Asian Americans are treated as equal Americans can only benefit your company.
+I’m a firm believer in doing well by doing good.
+Make sure it is know that treating Asian Americans as equal Americans can only benefit your company.

 Other Related Articles

 About the Author

 Dave is a seasoned executive and entrepreneur who founded several companies in entertainment, investments, and technology, and worked on Wall Street for almost 25 years.